MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 ---
-title: Azure Lab Mixed Reality - Translator Text API
+title: MR and Azure 301: Language translation
 description: Azure Lab teaching how to implement Azure Translator Text API within a mixed reality Unity3D Application.
-author: v-arood
+author: drneil
-ms.author:
+ms.author: v-arood
-ms.date:
+ms.date: 05/18/2018
-keywords: azure, translator text, mixed reality, unity3d
+keywords: azure, mixed reality, academy, unity, tutorial, api, translator text, hololens, immersive, vr
 ---

-# Lab 1.
-Translation Capabilities with Immersive Headsets
+# MR and Azure 301: Language translation

-In this Lab, you will learn how to add translation capabilities to a **mixed reality application** using Azure Cognitive Services, with the Translator Text API.
+In this course, you will learn how to add translation capabilities to a mixed reality application using Azure Cognitive Services, with the Translator Text API.

 ![Final product](images/AzureLabs-Lab1-00.png)